cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 An abstract class exists to be specialized or referenced through its relationships.
-If a class has no parent to inherit from, no child classes to specialize it, and no associations connecting it to anything else in the profile, it is completely isolated — there is no path through which it could ever be instantiated or referenced in a data exchange.
+If a class has no parent to inherit from, no child classes to specialize it, and no associations connecting it to anything else in the profile, it is completely isolated, with no path through which it could ever be instantiated or referenced in a data exchange.
 In this state, the class serves no purpose in the profile regardless of what fields it carries.

 Declaring it **concrete** resolves this because it changes the class's role
 entirely: instead of requiring specialization or indirect reference, it becomes directly instantiable.
-Instances of a concrete class can be included in a data exchange as standalone objects — a legitimate and meaningful role even without parent, child, or association relationships.
+Instances of a concrete class can be included in a data exchange as standalone objects, a legitimate and meaningful role even without parent, child, or association relationships.
 The presence of fields (`direction` and `geoInfoReference`) confirms that `Location` is intended to carry data, making concrete the appropriate declaration.